Quick Answer

 Cost by Trade

-Understanding trade-specific costs helps in budgeting individual components of larger renovation projects.
-Steel framing costs reflect material prices that have stabilized following earlier volatility, though specialist labour for structural steel installation remains premium-priced.
-Concrete and foundation work varies significantly based on excavation requirements, soil conditions, and depth of footings—properties in areas requiring deeper foundations due to frost line considerations (minimum 1.2m below grade per OBC 9.12) will see higher costs.
+Understanding trade-specific costs helps with budgeting individual components of larger renovation projects.
+Steel framing costs reflect material prices that have stabilised following earlier volatility, though specialist labour for structural steel installation remains premium-priced.
+Concrete and foundation work varies based on excavation requirements, soil conditions, and depth of footings — properties requiring deeper foundations due to frost line considerations (minimum 1.2m below grade per OBC 9.12) carry higher costs.

 | Trade | Cost Per Sq Ft | Typical Project Cost |